 BYBIT FINTECH LIMITED, File No. 2021-21

+TORONTO, June 22, 2022 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above named matter approving the Settlement Agreement reached between Staff of the Commission and Bybit Fintech Limited.

-A copy of the Notice of Hearing dated June 20, 2022 is available at capitalmarketstribunal.ca
+A copy of the Order dated June 22, 2022, Settlement Agreement dated June 9, 2022 and Oral Reasons for Approval of a Settlement dated June 22, 2022 are available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat